raspiblitz/raspiblitz/README.md

 Once the wallet is unlocked the setup is finally over and the main menu shows the option and features of the RaspiBlitz:

+INSERT PHOTO HERE

 *Background: The script `00mainMenu.sh` is now the place to offer further features und extend the possibilities of the RaspiBlitz.
 Feel free to come up with ideas.
 Check out the developer section at the end of this page.*

 ### Features

+But you manually extened your RaspiBlitz with features listed in the RaspiBlot Guide: https://github.com/Stadicus/guides/blob/master/raspibolt/raspibolt_60_bonus.md

-*Most of the special features of the RaspiBlitz are listed as part of the main menu after connecting per ssh with the admin user.*
+Already integrated features of the RaspiBlitz are/willbe listed as part of the main menu after connecting per ssh with the admin user.

 #### Status Infoscreen